Nature Coast Area History

 There are many important Civil War era locations, including Bayport, and Fort Dade.

 One of the largest Civil War Re-enactments in the U.S. is held the third weekend in January every year – in Brooksville.
-The Booksville Raid is held at the Sand Hill Scout Reservation and is a re-creation of a Civil War battle that happened in Hernando County in July of l864.
-The public is invited to tour, at no additional charge, the authentic confederate and union camps to see how they lived during the Civil War.
+The Booksville Raid was held for forty straight years until its cancellation in 2020, and was held at the Sand Hill Scout Reservation.
+The re-creation of a Civil War battle that happened in Hernando County in July of l864 was reenacted multiple times over two days and the public is invited to tour, at no additional charge, the authentic confederate and union camps to see how they lived during the Civil War.
 A Sutler’s (vendors) Village is also on-site, so you can purchase Civil War items you might want.

 Schedule a river cruise on the Pithlachascotee River through Port Richey and New Port Richey to see some of the mansions constructed when the roaring 20s was in full swing and developers were calling this area the Hollywood of the East.
 Enjoy a play at the historic Richey Suncoast Theater.